 More Homework Help

-African American artist Ashley Bryan grew up in the Bronx in New York City.
+African American artist Ashley Bryan was born in 1923 and grew up in the Bronx in New York City.
 When he was a little boy his parents noticed right away that he loved to draw and paint and make things.
-They did everything they could to make sure he had art supplies to create things with.
+They did everything they could to make sure he had art supplies to use to create things.
 After he graduated from high school he wanted to go to college and study art.
-He interviewed for a spot at an art institute.
+This would have been in the time right before World War II, well before the Civil Rights Movement.
+Ashley interviewed for a spot at an art institute.
 He says in his autobiography Ashley Bryan Words to My Life’s Song,”

 The interviewer stated that mine was the best portfolio that he had seen.
 However, he also informed me that it would be a waste to give a scholarship to a colored person.

-Fortunately for all of us, Ashley listened to good advice from his parents.
+In his book, Ashley explains how he listened to good advice from his parents.
 They told him to not let anyone or anything ever stop him from doing what he loves.
 Ashley persevered.
 He attended the Cooper Union School of Art and Engineering and Columbia University.
 He studied art in France and Germany too.

-At the Exhibit’s Gala Opening Reception (Saturday, February 10, 5:30 pm — 10:00 pm) there are all kinds of fun activities going on including music and art workshops for kids!
+At the Exhibit’s Gala Opening Reception (Saturday, February 10, 5:30 pm — 10:00 pm) there will be all kinds of fun activities going on including music and art workshops for kids!

 Websites, Activities, Printables & Databases: